-We recently had the opportunity to perform the procedure for one of our very own, Dr. Bavand Youssefzadeh, who is currently a Fellow at GSNVI.
+We recently had the opportunity to perform the procedure on Dr. Bavand Youssefzadeh, one of our former Fellows and Surgeons.
 We spoke to him about the new technology, how it has improved his professional and personal life, and why he choose GSNVI to have his procedure.
 To learn more about Contoura™ Vision call us today for a free consultation and find out if you are a candidate for vision correction surgery.

 How did you get into the field of vision surgery?

 In medical school I had the privilege of doing rotations with essentially every single specialty within the field of medicine, and ophthalmology is probably one of the hardest fields to get into.
 I was lucky enough to be at the right place at the right time and was able to pursue ophthalmology initially in Miami, Florida.